Mormon fiction

-Mormon fiction is generally fiction by or about members of the Church of Jesus Christ of Latter-day Saints (LDS Church), who are also referred to as Latter-day Saints or Mormons.
+Mormon fiction is generally fiction by or about members of the Church of Jesus Christ of Latter-day Saints (LDS Church), who are also referred to as Latter-day Saints or Mormons, but the Church no longer uses those terms.
 Its history is commonly divided into four sections as first organized by Eugene England: foundations, home literature, the "lost" generation, and faithful realism.
 During the first fifty years of the church's existence, 1830–1880, fiction was not popular, though Parley P. Pratt wrote a fictional Dialogue between Joseph Smith and the Devil.
 With the emergence of the novel and short stories as popular reading material, Orson F. Whitney called on fellow members to write inspirational stories.
 During this "home literature" movement, church-published magazines published many didactic stories and Nephi Anderson wrote the novel Added Upon.
 The generation of writers after the home literature movement produced fiction that was recognized nationally but was seen as rebelling against home literature's outward moralization.
 Vardis Fisher's Children of God and Maurine Whipple's The Giant Joshua were prominent novels from this time period.
 In the 1970s and 1980s, authors started writing realistic fiction as faithful members of the LDS Church.
 Acclaimed examples include Levi S. Peterson's The Backslider and Linda Sillitoe's Sideways to the Sun.
 Home literature experienced a resurgence in popularity in the 1980s and 1990s when church-owned Deseret Book started to publish more fiction, including Gerald Lund's historical fiction series The Work and the Glory and Jack Weyland's novels.

 Latter-day Saint authors are well-represented in various literary genres.
 A tradition of conforming to conventions and building communities may explain why Mormon authors are successful in genre fiction.
 Glenn Beck, Jason F. Wright, and Richard Paul Evans have written inspirational fiction featured on New York Times bestseller lists.
 Orson Scott Card, Stephenie Meyer, and Brandon Sanderson are award-winning popular authors of science fiction and fantasy novels.
 Shannon Hale, James Dashner, and Ally Condie are popular authors of young adult science fiction and fantasy.
 The Association for Mormon Letters and LDStorymakers support their faith's authors with awards and conferences.

 There have been some controversies over Mormon authors and their works.
 Brian Evenson resigned from his job at Brigham Young University (BYU) after controversy over his short story collection.
 In the past, Deseret Book has declined to sell books from popular authors because of their content.
 In 2013, Cedar Fort refused to sell a contracted book after one of the authors wanted to include a reference to his male partner in his author bio.